JexieWren/wordpress-el-paso/reusable-react-management-panes-through-utilizing-wordpress-cms.md

-# Reusable React Management Panes through Utilizing WordPress as a Frontend-Separated Content Vault
+# Reusable React Management Panes through Utilizing WordPress CMS
 When I embarked on my journey as a web developer years ago, the idea of constructing custom administrative interfaces appeared to be a daunting task.
 Crafting modular, reusable components seemed like an advanced skill reserved for senior engineers at large agencies.

 Fast forward to today, and as a frontend developer at [Hybrid Web Agency](https://hybridwebagency.com/), I've had the privilege to work on numerous admin dashboards driven by headless CMS systems using React.
 The frameworks and tools have advanced so much that what was once considered complex is now accessible to a broader range of developers.